lars85/robo/Readme.md

   keepReleases: 5
   # webDirectory is by default empty ''.
 You can use it if the web directory is sub directory of the repository (of example 'Web' oder 'src')
   webDirectory: Web
+  # change bower directory. by default in the release directory
+  bower.dir: skin/frontend/enterprise/default
+  # change npm directory. by default in the release directory
+  npm.dir: skin/frontend/enterprise/default
   servers:
     serverName1:
       host: domain.de